Rated: 13+ · Short Story · Mystery · #1789559

-Emma crossed her fingers and asked, “Aaron, I'd like to show you that old photo now, if I could?
+Emma crossed her fingers and asked, “Aaron, I found a photo on the street, and I would like to show it to you.
 Do you have some time today for me to come over?”

-“Sure, come on over.
-Being semi-retired gives me plenty of free time, and I would love to help you,” Aaron said, knowing he would never say no to his favorite protégé.
+“Sure, come on over!
+Being semi-retired gives me plenty of free time to help you,” Aaron said, knowing he would never say no to his favorite protégé.